LLNL/shroud/docs/pointers.rst

 pointer: it adds the *deref(pointer)* attribute to treats it as a ``POINTER`` to a scalar.
 The *dimension* attribute can be used to create an array similar to a function result.
+If the *deref(allocatable)* attribute is added, then a Fortran array will be allocated to the size of *dimension* attribute and the argument will be copied into the Fortran memory.

+..
+If *owner(caller)*, then the memory will be released.
+   The Fortran ``ALLOCATABLE`` array will need to be released by the user.

 A function which returns multiple layers of indirection will return a ``type(C_PTR)``.
 This is also true for function arguments beyond